-‘What happened here is a national embarrassment,’ OSBI Agents Spotted at crime scene home in Henryetta
+‘What happened here is a national embarrassment,’ OSBI agents spotted at crime scene home in Henryetta

 OSBI agents were seen posted up at the Henryetta home.
 It appears they were gathering evidence.

 Justin Webster, Ivy’s father, told News 4 he wanted answers and closure.
-The property owner, who McFadden was renting from, let the Webster family and News 4 inside the home where the murders took place.
+The property owner, who McFadden was renting from, let the Webster family and KFOR inside the home where the murders took place.

 The group found disturbing evidence, including sex and bondage items.
 They also found computers and the victims’ phones left behind.